What’s involved in the identification process in a mainstream school?

 Formal identification of dyslexia is not necessarily the goal within any particular staged intervention level.
 The aim of staged intervention is to help identify what a child is challenged by and to work on ways to make learning easier.

 During staged intervention you might find that other supportive measures are considered i.e. colour rulers/overlays or hearing checks.
 You can read more about the effects of visual difficulties in our Dyslexia and visual issues leaflet.

 Click here to see our leaflet on Identification of Dyslexia in Schools leaflet.

-As there can be variations in staged intervention systems between local authorities, we have provided a few links below to give you an idea of what is already in place in Stirling and Perth & Kinross authorities.
-These might give you an idea of what to expect from your own local authority.
+As there can be variations in staged intervention systems between local authorities, we have provided a link below to give you an idea of what is already in place in Perth & Kinross authority.
+It might give you an idea of what to expect from your own local authority.